dockerchompz/brother-scan-autosetup/README.md

 ## For issues:
 - Create an issue on the repo
-- Contact me on telegram: @dockerchompz
+- Contact me on telegram: @vosologie